 1) two expert facilitators to guide you through 15+ hours of T-group and 4+ hours of content/seminar discussion;

-2) dinner on Fri & Sat; lunch on Sat & Sun; snacks/coffee/tea during breaks; and
+2) dinner on Fri & Sat; breakfast & lunch on Sat & Sun; snacks/coffee/tea during breaks; and

 3) a truly unique and unforgettable interpersonal learning experience.

-If you are interested in applying, please go ahead and complete the application using the link below and we will contact you about your application status by Noon on Friday, April 18th.
+If you are interested in applying, please complete the application using the link below and we will contact you about your application status within 1-2 weeks.